mspnp/aks-baseline/README.md

 ### 2. Build target network

-Microsoft's recommended AKS baseline cluster is one in which you deploy into a carefully planned network; sized appropriately for your needs and with proper network observability.
+Microsoft recommends AKS be deploy into a carefully planned network; sized appropriately for your needs and with proper network observability.
 Organizations typically favor a traditional hub-spoke model, which is reflected in this implementation.
 While this is a standard hub-spoke model, there are fundamental sizing and portioning considerations included that should be understood.

 * [ ] [Build the hub-spoke network](./04-networking.md)

 ### 3. Deploying the cluster

 This is the heart of the guidance in this reference implementation; paired with prior network topology guidance.
-Here you will deploy the Azure resources for your cluster.
-This includes not only the AKS service, but adjacent services such as Azure Application Gateway WAF, Azure Monitor, Azure Container Registry, and Azure Key Vault.
-This is also where we place the cluster under GitOps orchestration.
+Here you will deploy the Azure resources for your cluster and the adjacent services such as Azure Application Gateway WAF, Azure Monitor, Azure Container Registry, and Azure Key Vault.
+This is also where you put the cluster under GitOps orchestration.

 * [ ] [Deploy the AKS cluster and supporting services](./05-aks-cluster.md)
 * [ ] [Place the cluster under GitOps management](./06-gitops.md)

-We perform the prior steps manually here, for you to understand the involved components, you should orchestrate the prior two steps using your CI/CD pipeline, as you would any infrastructure as code (IaC).
+We perform the prior steps manually here for you to understand the involved components, but we advocate for an automated DevOps process.
+Therefore, incorporate the prior steps into your CI/CD pipeline, as you would any infrastructure as code (IaC).
 We have included [a starter GitHub workflow](./TODO) that demonstrates this.

 ### 4. Deploy your workload